Lessify/localess/README.md

     - **_LOCALESS_AUTH_PROVIDERS** - Auth providers separated by comma.
 Available values : GOOGLE and MICROSOFT
 - Click Create to save your build trigger.

+## Setup
+For the first time you will need to go to your project url under the path ``'/setup'`` :

+- <firebase-project-id>.web.app/setup
+- <firebase-project-id>.firebaseapp.com/setup

 ## Integration
 You will need to know your **Firebase project ID**, **Space ID** and host domain name.